Moist, rich vegan carrot cake with a wholesome flavor and gorgeous color. Topped with lemon buttercream frosting and crushed walnuts.

 Jokes aside, this carrot cake is super good, it has a wholesome hearty vibe, while being moist, rich, and delicious.

-Two things: firstly, I frosted it with a slightly altered version of my lemon buttercream frosting recipe.
+Two things: firstly, I frosted it with a slightly altered version of my lemon frosting recipe.
 In this one I added apple cider vinegar, this was to try and get a slightly more ‘cheesy’ flavor to it.

 Well, it didn’t really work, it was really good, but I would not say it was in any way ‘cheesy’.
+It was still really good though, with a perfect amount of tang, so I went with it!

 Second thing: Every single time I’ve made this I’ve intended to put walnuts in to it.
 And every single time I’ve forgotten.
 It’s been in the oven already when I’ve remembered the walnuts.